ElizaKnapp/APCSFinalProject/README.md

 - **Rachel** <br>
   Fixed how alien bullets are shot.
 Started to work on the win screen of the game.
 - **Eliza** <br>
   Added a play again button for the win and the lose screens, added the block and barrier classes and implemented them in the main file.
-Barrier and Block should be done except that they don't get partially blacked out after 1 hit, they fully black out after 4.